isomerpages/moe-springfieldsec/_our-programmes/CCE Programme/Counselling Programme.md

 times you need the guidance and help of the school experienced professional counsellors.</p>
 <h3>Vision Statement</h3>
-<p>"Our purpose is to provide an environment that stimulates growth in the
+<p>Our purpose is to provide an environment that stimulates growth in the
-students, for them to be responsible, resilient and resourceful, hence leading them towards personal wellbeing in the aspect of cognitive, social, emotional, physical and mental."</p>
+students, for them to be responsible, resilient and resourceful, hence leading them towards personal wellbeing in the aspect of cognitive, social, emotional, physical and mental.</p>
 <h3>Who are the counsellors?</h3>
 <p>Ms Charlotte Tan</p>
 <h3>Counselling Hours</h3>